GPS Surveys Norfolk

 GPS RTK units are a fantastic tool for collecting large volumes of level data over open areas at a reasonable price very quickly.
-With the development of the new Smart Net corrections service offered by the Ordnance Survey and Leica Geosystems, we can now for the first time survey in real time OS coordinates with reduced need for pre and post processing.
-Please see below for more information.
+With the development of the new Smart Net corrections service offered by the Ordnance Survey and Leica Geosystems, we can now for the first time survey in real-time OS coordinates with reduced need for pre and post-processing.
+For more information about our GPS Surveys in Norfolk & Surrounding areas, please see below for more information.

 Site GPS control